ryan1288/extended_kalman_filters/README.md

 * `tools.cpp` - functions to calculat ethe Jacobian matrix and RMSE
 * `FusionEKF.cpp` - initializes the filter, calls the predict and update functions in the Kalman filter
 * `kalman_filter.cpp` - defines the predict and update functions (lidar and radar)
+* `measurement_package.h` - object to define the sensor data source and  contains the raw measurement data

 An exmaple of the output is shown below: